vitest-dev/vitest/docs/config/index.md

 ::: warning
 Running code in a sandbox has some advantages (faster tests), but also comes with a number of disadvantages.

-- Globals from native modules (`fs`, `path`, etc) are different from the globals in your test environment.
-It means that error thrown by any of the native modules will be different from the one you are using in your code:
+- The globals within native modules, such as (`fs`, `path`, etc), differ from the globals present in your test environment.
+As a result, any error thrown by these native modules will reference a different Error constructor compared to the one used in your code:

 ```ts
 try {